Cholesterol & Your Heart: Beyond the Numbers

 It’s a common misconception that only foods with cholesterol will increase your cholesterol.
 Even sugar alone can raise your triglycerides, a building block of cholesterol.
 So whether we eat cholesterol-rich foods, or foods like sugar that encourage the liver to make cholesterol, we may risk a potentially harmful build-up.

-Cholesterol, Good and Bad
+Cholesterol, good and bad.

 When you get a lipid panel blood test, it shows a combination of cholesterol and triglycerides.
 Cholesterol comes in two varieties: low density lipoprotein (LDL) and high density lipoprotein (HDL).

 LDL is known as the “bad” cholesterol, a reputation well deserved.
-And although HDL is often labeled “good” cholesterol, its protective qualities are limited.
-Your HDL level is mainly a product of metabolism, lifestyle and genetic makeup.
+And although HDL is often labeled “good”, its protective qualities are limited.
+Your HDL level is a product of metabolism, lifestyle and genetic makeup.
 It’s difficult to boost, and, even if you could do so easily, it wouldn’t be enough to protect you against heart and blood vessel disease if the LDLs and triglycerides are also elevated.

-LDL, however, is the main culprit; the higher it is, the greater the risk to your health.
+LDL, however, is the main culprit.
+The higher it is, the greater the risk to your health.
 But rather than focus on that single number, I’m interested in the balance between a patient’s LDL and HDL.
 For example, I like to see the LDL at no more than twice HDL, but 1.5 times is even better.
 So, if your HDL is 40, an LDL of 80 is good, but an LDL of 60 is preferable.

 Of course, in any internet search on the topic of cholesterol, you’ll quickly find guidelines on where your numbers “should” be.
 But it’s not that simple.

-Taking Action
+Taking action.

 Of course, due to genetics, some people are naturally prone to high cholesterol.
 But, since we can’t yet alter genetics, we focus on factors we can control.
 Lifestyle choices can be significant.
 In an ideal world, we would all be active enough and eat healthily enough to control cholesterol issues without medication.
 But, because many Americans can use additional help, we have a first line of defense—statins.

 Statins are more effective and reliable than lifestyle modification alone.
 They’re safe and inexpensive.
 I believe we should be working to increase access, especially for all Americans over age 40.
 The health risks associated with cholesterol are significantly higher and more dangerous than any risks associated with statin medications.
-In my opinion, they’re very safe when used properly—significantly safer than aspirin—and should be reclassified as over the counter.
-To really decrease heart and blood vessel disease, I’d like to see patients empowered with better access to these useful medications.
+In my opinion, they’re very safe when used properly—significantly safer than aspirin—and should be reclassified as over-the-counter.

-Other Medications
+Other medications.

 • If you’re healthy, under 40 and have no other cardiovascular risk factors, we recommend that you get a lipid panel every three to five years.